Pyxidatol-C/EJM2Int2016-2017/content/English/Spies.md

 - Shows the divide between Keith's parents
 - Shows Uncle Peter as a playful character in the middle of the sisters
 - Gives small glimpses into the past lives and information on their contrasting characters
-- Gives an impression that these photos are spying back at him, echoing the fact that the boys are spying on Mrs Haywood
+- Gives an impression that these photos are spying back at him, echoing the fact that the boys are spying on Mrs Hayward
-- Mr Haywood, never actually mentioned in the photos:
+- Mr Hayward, never actually mentioned in the photos:

 	> "Lifeless clipped grey hair and ironic smile" `p.
 47`